St. Paul's School sex offender Owen Labrie ordered to jail after Christmas

 "It's been a very long haul for him," Labrie's attorney, Jaye Rancourt, told reporters Tuesday.
 "He was a very young man at the time he was convicted.
 We had hoped four years later would be a different outcome.
 Unfortunately, it wasn't."

-Labrie's victim released a statement to NBC News on Tuesday saying the ruling held her assailant and the school accountable in a way she has wanted since she reported the alleged rape years ago.
+Labrie's victim released a statement to NBC News on Tuesday saying the ruling held her assailant and the school accountable in a way she has wanted since she reported the alleged May 2014 rape.

 At the time of Labrie's conviction, the rector for St. Paul's released a statement commending the victim for her "remarkable strength."
 He also said the school has a "responsibility to ensure that our students live and learn together in a community that is built on respect, caring, and support for one another."